Shazdeh Garden

 Spread over 5.5 hectares, Shazdeh Garden is rectangular in shape.
 It has an entrance and a gate at the lower end and a two-floor residential structure at the upper end.
-The distance between these two is lined by water fountains. amongst other gardens, on the UNESCO World Heritage List and the Shazdeh Garden was finally inscribed in June 2011.
+The distance between these two is lined by water fountains.
+In June 2011, Shazdeh Garden was recognised as a UNESCO World Heritage Site along with other Persian gardens.